Can’t Pay Your CRA Back Taxes? What Are Your Options?

 If you have Canada Revenue Agency (CRA) back taxes, it might help to know that you are not alone.
-Tens of thousands of Canadians have back taxes at some point in time.
+Tens of thousands of Canadians have back taxes at some point in time, and many still have CRA tax owing.
 The good news is that it is not illegal to owe money to CRA as long as you have filed the returns properly – so you won’t have to worry about potentially facing criminal prosecution.

 The bad news is, if you have back taxes and cannot pay CRA exactly the way they want to be paid, this can quickly become a huge problem that can get very stressful.
 Why?
-Because CRA will do whatever is within their means to collect the back taxes from you.
-This includes using all the tricks and tactics in their enforcement collection toolbox that can throw you into financial turmoil.
+Because the CRA is very powerful and the agency will do whatever is within their means to collect the back taxes from you.
+This includes using all the tactics in their enforcement collection toolbox.
+These collections actions can throw you into financial turmoil.

 With that said, doing nothing will leave you wide open to harsh collection efforts by CRA.
 Unless you can pay in full on a very short timetable, we never recommend that you contact CRA directly.
-It is generally better to use a 3rd party professional to negotiate with CRA because the professional will know your rights and the consequences of certain disclosures.
+It is generally better to work with an experienced professional to negotiate with CRA.
+A professional will know your rights and the consequences of certain disclosures.
 This will go a long way to ensuring you are treated fairly and receiving the full benefit of CRA repayment policies – not simply what the collector chooses to tell you.

 If you are currently suffering from financial hardship, cannot pay your CRA back taxes and have no fair and practical solution to repay your debts, then a consumer proposal may also be an option.
 A good professional advisor will be skilled at looking at all your options and explaining them to you – from objecting, appealing, seeking reductions of the amounts of interest and penalties being charged to you, borrowing to pay, obtaining repayment terms, and if none of these are right for you the right of protection under Federal Law against all creditors (including CRA).